brunobraziel/signappjs/README.md

 ## Arduino implementation
 My project was intended to build an Arduino system able to read signals using muscle sensors and send it to an Android application via Bluetooth.
-I will also provide my .ino file in this project, so that you can try it out by yourself.
+I will also provide my .ino file into this project, so that you can try it out by yourself.
 **Be aware of which pins you are connecting your modules and make sure they're the same**.

 ## Android development